Explore Derry: The Ultimate Guide to the Walled City

 St. Columb’s Cathedral

-The cathedral’s significance extends beyond its beauty, as it represents the first post-reformation cathedral constructed for an Anglican church.
+The cathedral’s significance extends beyond its beauty, representing the first post-reformation cathedral constructed for an Anglican church.
 Visitors can marvel at the inscription on the stone on the porch, which reads: “If stones could speak, then London’s prayers should resound, For the one who built this church and city from the ground”.

 Bogside Murals